Great War Trench WatchesCopyright © David Boettcher 2005 - 2023 all rights reserved.

 British Military Issued Wristwatches

-Throughout most of the Great War, the only timepieces officially issued to the British military were pocket watches.
-Officially issued timepieces, like other British military equipment, carry a stamped mark of a broad arrow or "pheon".
+Timepieces officially issued to British military personnel, like other British military equipment, carry a stamped mark of a broad arrow or "pheon".
 Henry VIII created the Office of Ordnance in 1544 and the pheon was introduced Sir Philip Sidney, Joint Master of the Ordnance in 1585/6 to mark and identify government property.
 Many pocket watches from the time of the Great War marked with the pheon and a military stores reference number still exist.
-Wrist watches were different.
-As in many conflicts before and since, British officers were expected to supply much of their own kit for which they received an allowance of around £50.
+Wristwatches were different.
+As in many conflicts before and since, British officers were expected to supply much of their own kit, for which they received an allowance of around £50.
 Before and during the Great War this included a wristwatch, but such purchases don't carry a military pheon.

 1917 Issued British Military Wristwatch